List of best-selling albums in the United States of the Nielsen SoundScan era: Best-selling albums by year

 The following list includes the annual best-selling albums since 1991, as reported by MRC Data (formerly Nielsen SoundScan).
 For albums released after 2015, the best-performing album of the year is determined by album-equivalent units consisted of album sales, digital songs sales, and on-demand streaming, while the best-selling album is determined by album sales only.

 Single week best-sellers

-The first album in the SoundScan era to sell a million copies or more in a week is the soundtrack of The Bodyguard by Whitney Houston in 1992; the most recent album to do so is Midnights by Taylor Swift in 2022.
+The first album in the SoundScan era to sell a million copies or more in a week is the soundtrack of The Bodyguard by Whitney Houston in 1992; the most recent album to do so is The Life of a Showgirl by Taylor Swift in 2025.
 The following is a list of all of the albums that sold at least one million copies in a single week: